rackerlabs/support-how-to/content/office-365/add-an-office-365-license.md

 product_url: office-365
 ---

 This article describes how to add an Office 365 product license in the Cloud Office Control Panel.
-This license allows a Cloud Office user to access an Office 365 subscription, depending on the number of licenses allotted in the Cloud Office control panel.
+This license allows a Cloud Office user to access an Office 365 subscription, depending on the number of licenses allotted in the Cloud Office Control Panel.

 For more information about Office 365 subscriptions, see [Set Up Office 365](/how-to/set-up-office-365).